Geoplayfr/GeoPlay/README.md

 <h3 align="center">GeoPlay Synopsis</h3>

-Secure Coding Course, using ngrok at the moment for webhook detection with jenkins
+Secure Coding Course, using ngrok at the moment for webhook detection with Jenkins
 ## Table of Contents

 * [Synthesis](#synthesis)